divvun/giellalt-svn2git/doc/ExternalBuildRules.md

 `am-shared` is needed at `autoreconf` time, which requires that all its resources are available at a known and relatively local position.
 This makes sharing the resources among languages more tricky, since every language is its own repository in GitHub.
 Thus these resources are not automatically available.

+Using environment variables is also not ideal, since we would have to rely on them all the time, for all builds (given that the resources must be available for `autoreconf`).

 # Basic idea

 > `giella-shared` & `giella-core` as submodules in each language.
 This can be overriden by `autogen.sh` for each language, see below.